jameshenegan/perplexity-clone/README.md

 - Due to the [black box](https://en.wikipedia.org/wiki/Black_box) nature of commercially available generative engines, we have had to make certain assumptions about how they actually work behind the scenes.
 We may be making some incorrect assumptions.
 - Due to a scarcity of resources, the generative engine that we are using in the experiment is less sophisticated than the ones seen in the wild.

+## Additional Comments

+### What do generative engines offer?

+A user may prefer to use a generative engine over traditional web search if (i) they have a specific question that may be answered by information that is available on the web (potentially scattered across multiple sites) and (ii) would prefer to receive a single answer to that question, instead of having to visit multiple sites to piece together the answer themselves.

+One of the main selling points behind generative engines is that they attempt to address the problem of [hallucinations](https://www.ibm.com/topics/ai-hallucinations).
+By summarizing information retrieved from sites relevant to the user's query, the LLM will be less likely to when composing a response.

+In spirit, generative engines are somewhat related to [Retrieval-augmented Generation (RAG)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation).
+The main difference has to do with the set of documents that are searched.
+While generative engines search the web, a RAG system will search a set of pre-defined documents.